Vinyl Deck Do’s and Don’ts for Summer

 Still not in love with your deck?
 Perhaps a new waterproof deck surface and vinyl deck railings could refresh your deck, add value to your home, and increase enjoyment.

-Tip Seven: Do Add Greenery to Your Vinyl Deck
+Tip Seven: Do Add Greenery to Vinyl Decks

 Plants and flowers make your deck feel like more a part of the outdoors and can even help repel common pests like mosquitoes and wasps.
 Other varieties can attract bumblebees and butterflies to enhance the beauty of your deck and help out Mother Nature.
 Depending on where you live, you can find drought-resistant varieties that won’t require as much maintenance so you can spend more time enjoying your deck, rather than attending to plants.